danaonel/svg-icons-vs-font-icons/readme.md

 - More DOM nodes when SVG is inline
 - Less CSS control
 - SVG accessible to Javascript, thus we can manipulate parts of the image with client-side scripts
+- Need extra time for SVG creation in Illustrator (adds to creative timeline)

 -----------------------